kevinwhere/Bleeding-Pineapple/source/multimode/README.md

 # Multi-Mode Tasks Generation

-We first generated a set of sporadic tasks.
+We first generate a set of sporadic tasks.
-The UUniFast method was adopted to generate a set of utilization values with the given goal.
+The UUniFast method is adopted to generate a set of utilization values with the given goal.
-The task periods were generated according to the **exponential distribution**.
+The task periods are generated according to the **exponential distribution**.
  The distribution of periods is by default within two orders of magnitude, i.e., $10$ms-$1000$ms. Task relative deadlines are implicit, i.e., $D_i=T_i$.
-The worst-case execution time was computed accordingly, i.e. $C_i~=T_iU_i$.
-We converted a proportion $p$ of tasks to multi-mode tasks:
+The worst-case execution time is computed accordingly, i.e. $C_i~=T_iU_i$.
+We then convert a proportion $p$ of tasks to multi-mode tasks and the details are below:

 * A multi-mode task has $M$ execution modes
 ```python